I love you. I do. I’ve always loved you. From the moment I first set eyes on your chemical structure – C6H12O6 – I knew you were the one for me.

-And because they’re already broken down to their simplest forms, they pass through the digestive tract very quickly, leaving their loyal disciples feeling unsatisfied, and therefore likely to eat more and more.
+And because they’re already broken down to their simplest forms, they pass through the digestive tract very quickly, leaving their loyal disciples feeling unsatisfied and therefore likely to eat more and more.
 Cha-ching!
-Every day is Christmas bonus time for food execs!
+Every day is Christmas bonus time for multinational food company execs!

-I can’t tell you how many times I hear people say “carbs are fattening.”
+I can’t tell you how many times I hear people say “Oh myyy, carbs are fattening.”
 Yeah, ok, it’s true that people are eating massive quantities of refined carbohydrate (sugar) and they are getting fatter and fatter.

 But while sugar is at the scene of the crime, does that make it wholly culpable or just an innocent bystander who witnessed the crime?